MRO spare parts features

 • Calculating scrap rates

 The scrap rate represents the percentage of parts that is beyond-repair after breaking down.
-So, simplified: how many parts can still be repaired after failure.
-This rate is calculated using scrap lines.
+So, simplified: how many parts can not be repaired after failure.

 • Offering insight into the repair chain